Isotropy statistics of CMB hot and cold spots: Results and Analysis

-Thus, unusually uniform distribution of hot spots in all four maps is seen for both cases, i.e, for full sky and after masking the NGCS.
+Thus, unusually weak non-uniformity of hot spots in all four maps is seen for full sky as well as for partial sky outside the NGCS mask.
 However, the shape parameters $\gamma^{(h)}, \gamma^{(c)}$ are in good agreement with pure CMB realisations.
-Unusual uniformity of cold spots is seen for NILC and SMICA for full sky.
+Unusually low strength of non-uniformity of cold spots is seen for NILC and SMICA for full sky.
 Interestingly, after masking the galactic regions, this signal spreads over several cleaned maps.
 We discuss this in detail in the subsequent section.